nordic-institute/X-Road-development/NFR.md

 configurable audit log.
 List of these events can be found in X-Road audit log events document \[SPEC-AL\].

-6.6 All outputs must be sanitised not to include system operation information such as full names of files, stack traces, etc.
+6.6 All outputs must be sanitized not to include system operation information such as full names of files, stack traces, etc.

 6.7 In web interfaces session management must be based on session cookies.